Skip to main content

 State Variables

-Class properties compile to Solidity state variables.
+Class properties in your contract become persistent state — they're stored on the blockchain and retained between function calls.
 Visibility, mutability, and initial values are all controlled through standard TypeScript syntax.

 Visibility